(Adapted from “Influences Primer” from the Greensboro, NC LARP community)

 |

-If you do not use all of your Influence actions between games, you can bank those actions for use at game.
+If you do not use all of your General Influence actions between games, you can bank those actions for use at game.

-Example: Alice might only submit 2 Elite Influence actions and 2 Underworld Influence actions, so that she can use her last Elite Influence action during the game.
+Example: Alice might only submit 2 Elite General Influence actions and 2 Underworld Influence actions, so that she can use her last Elite Influence action during the game.

 To use an Influence action at game, ask a Storyteller.
 It is sometimes wise to save some influences for game to handle situations such as Masquerade breaches and travel.